juliajoo/docs/sdk-js.md

 Follow the step in the followed link : https://nodejs.org/en/download/

-## Step 2 : Init and install the SDK
+## Install the SDK

+If you have already a package.json file, skip to 'Install the javascript SDK'

 **Init package.json file**